techlib/celus/k8s/INSTALL.rst

-How to install Celus to Digital Ocean k8s cluster
+How to install CELUS to Digital Ocean k8s cluster
 =================================================

 Inspired by https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-with-cert-manager-on-digitalocean-kubernetes